fp101fs/unfkernator/README.md

 # .vectornator-to-svg
 Convert your .vectornator files to SVG for free!
-Save your lost art like I did with mine!
+Save your lost art like I did!
 This repository is a work-in-progress.
 There are known issues.
 Please help me make this better.
 Just drop the scripts into Claude.ai!

 # 🎨 Vectornator to SVG Converter